DLarsen34/SpicyThai/README.md

 This was pretty easy adding the edit, details, and delete pages since we have done it 3 other times now.
 I found it really easy as well to add the coupon images to the edit, details, and delete pages.
 I like just uploading the image to the database rather than saving it as a file in wwwroot.
 Makes dealing with the deleation and editing of the image a lot easier when you don't have to change the image path.

+ST-5
+It was nice learing how to do the log in and registering functionality and seeing how it is done and thinking to myself while learning this how I could use it for our group project.
+It'll be cool to see the differences between what we did here and what our group does for the group project.